 Two common disorders are anorexia – not eating due to an irrational fear of gaining weight, which leads to vomiting; and bulimia – binge-eating followed by intentional vomiting.
 Aside from a variety of health issues and potentially life-threatening situations, eating disorders directly contribute to an acid erosion of the tooth’s enamel.
-We have a variety of treatment option that would restore your teeth, including dental crowns and fillings.
+We have a variety of treatment options that would restore your teeth, including dental crowns and fillings.
 While we cannot treat the disorder itself, we would likely be able to direct you to someone who can.
-If you, or a friend or loved one suffer from an eating disorder, contact us immediately.
+If you, a friend, or a loved one suffers from an eating disorder, contact us immediately.

-Carbonated beverages and snack foods, which teenagers tend to eat frequently, contain excessive amounts of sugar, starches, and acidic flavourings.
-These can increases the formation of plaque, leading to an erosion of the tooth’s enamel and, ultimately, tooth decay.
-To avoid these issues, we recommend that you eat a balanced diet from the five major food groups, and choose healthy snacks, such as raw fruits and vegetables, cheese or yogurt, nuts, etc. Drinking water instead of soda will also help avoid potential dental problems.
+Carbonated beverages and snack foods, which teenagers tend to eat frequently, contain excessive amounts of sugar, starches, and acidic flavorings.
+These can increase the formation of plaque, leading to an erosion of the tooth’s enamel and ultimately tooth decay.
+To avoid these issues, we recommend that you eat a balanced diet from the five major food groups and choose healthy snacks, such as raw fruits and vegetables, cheese or yogurt, nuts, etc. Drinking water instead of soda will also help avoid potential dental problems.
 If you have any questions on what you should be eating to promote better oral health, talking to us would be a good option.

 Academic stress is another common issue that teenagers experience, which can lead to involuntary grinding of teeth while sleeping.
 Symptoms include difficulty in moving your jaw, a clicking sound when doing so, and/or overall tooth and jaw sensitivity.
 These symptoms might be early signs of temporomandibular joint disorder (TMJ) – a painful condition that constricts jaw movement – so we recommend that you visit our office immediately if you experience any of the above.
 We may need to provide you with a night guard that prevents you from grinding your teeth.